Netarhat Residential School

+Netarhat Residential School is a government boarding school located in Netarhat, Jharkhand, India.
+Established on 15 November 1954, it operates as an autonomous institution under the Ministry of School Education & Literacy Department of the Government of Jharkhand.
+Originally founded to serve the state of Bihar prior to its bifurcation, the school was envisioned by the first Chief Minister of Bihar, Shri Krishna Singh, as a centre of excellence.

+The school follows a Gurukul-inspired educational model, where students live in designated Ashrams away from home.
+It admits male students from ages 10 to 12 through a multi-stage competitive examination and provides education up to the 10+2 level, following the CBSE curriculum.
+Students regularly participate in national academic competitions, including the Regional Mathematics Olympiad and the National Talent Search Examination (NTSE).

 History

-Netarhat Residential School was established on 15 November 1954, after the independence of India for the people of state of Bihar.
+Netarhat Awasiya Vidyalaya was established on 15 November 1954, after the independence of India for the people of state of Bihar.
 It was a dream of the first chief minister of Bihar, Shri Krishna Singh and his deputy chief minister and finance minister Anugrah Narayan Sinha to establish a centre of excellence.
 The educationist Frederick Gordon Pearce, Jagadish Chandra Mather and Sachidanand Sinha played a vital role in making the plans for the school (or Netarhat Vidyalaya).
 Pearce has received kudos from Rajendra Prasad, then the president of India for his works.

 Alumni

 The alumni association is known as NOBA – Netarhat Old boys Association.
 There are chapters of NOBA, and the members meet regularly.

+Location and campus

+The school is situated on the Chota Nagpur Plateau in Netarhat, Jharkhand, at an elevation of 1,250 metres (4,100 ft).
+The campus is located approximately 156 kilometres (97 mi) from Ranchi, which serves as the nearest major railway and airport hub.

+The educational environment is modeled after the traditional Gurukul system and Gandhian philosophy, requiring students to live away from home in designated Ashrams and wear simple, uniform clothing.
+The school's guiding philosophy is reflected in a Sanskrit shloka etched at the entrance of the main building, which translates to: "Oh Lord, I desire not kingdom nor the heavens nor even moksha.
+All I desire is to remove the suffering from the afflicted beings."